charlie0077/graphql-server-crud/docs/guide/configurations.md

 ```js
 queryToGenerate = ['INSERT', 'DELETE', 'UPDATE', 'GET', 'QUERY', 'BULK_INSERT', 'BULK_UPDATE', 'BULK_DELETE']
 ```

+## uniqueColumn
+The unique column name, default to "id"

 ## knexDebug
 Enable this to see some debug info about sql.